 And once I click on See report, you can notice that I’m getting my Paginated report rendered within Power BI directly!
 How cool is that!
-And results are the same between two matrices:
+And results are the same between the two matrices:

 There are also additional formatting options for the Paginated Report visual.
-Obviously, not as many possibilities for customization as with “regular” Power BI visuals, but still useful, especially Toolbar and Parameters properties:
+Obviously, not as many possibilities for customization as with “regular” Power BI visuals, but still useful, especially with Toolbar and Parameters properties:

-How it works in the background?
+How does it work in the background?

 Since the visual is fully responsive in terms of cross-filtering, let’s check what happens if I change the slicer values:

-So, I was curious to see what happens under the hood when you render paginated report within Power BI and how the data is being retrieved.
+So, I was curious to see what happens under the hood when you render paginated reports within Power BI and how the data is being retrieved.
 Let’s first launch DAX Studio and capture the queries generated by Power BI: